Fremantle Stuff > Schools

 Fremantle Primary, Brennan St, now occupies the block bounded by Brennan, Alma, Attfield, and Stevens Streets.

 The Fremantle Intermediate School was built in 1904.
 In 1927 it was renamed South Terrace State School (ie, primary school).
 The buildings continue to exist as Block A of Fremantle Hospital; in 1987 they were used as the Day Care Centre at the NW corner of the complex.

 Fremantle Infants School (ie, kindergarten), aka Alma St Infants, was on the NE corner of Alma St and South Terrace; where the corner of Fremantle Hospital with the Emergency Dept was until it was closed in 2014.

 Both of the older schools were referred to from 1952 as South Terrace Primary School, and that name was retained for the new school in Brennan St (built in 1961 on the site of the former Alma St Cemetery) until another change in 2000 to Fremantle Primary School.

 Hazel Orme Kindergarten, 96 Samson St, White Gum Valley; opened 1932 in Price St, according to Ewers: 137.

 Infants and Girls School, South Terrace.
 The building is now part of Challenger TAFE.

 John Curtin College of the Arts, formerly John Curtin High School, built 1954-58, is on East Street between Ellen, Vale/Finnerty, and Ord Streets.
-Its playing field was formerly the Skinner St Cemetery, and hundreds of human remains are still below the ground.
+The land that it's on was granted in 1879 to the people of Fremantle for a public park, but was requisitioned first by the Defence Department and then, opportunistically by the Education Department, and so lost by the people.
+The school's playing field was formerly the Skinner St Cemetery, and the remains of hundreds of people are still below the ground there.